SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/chatbot/messages.md

 The bot script can call a web service for help, or do its own text processing in the script.
 The bot script should post a response message.

-Response messages may be just text, or can include special response types, like options and links.
+Response messages may be just text, or can include special response types, like options or links.

 In addition to the bot script, these things also happen: